The Distinguished Gentleman’s Ride and Movember are working together to tackle men’s health issues.

 510,000 men die from suicide globally each year.
 That’s one every minute.
 This has to change.

+Too many men are toughing it out and struggling alone.
 There’s no shame in checking in your own mental wellbeing, and those close to around you.
-Our friends over at Movember have produced some handy guides, that might help take the sting out of broaching the subject:
+Our friends over at Movember have produced some handy guides, that might help take the sting out of broaching the subject.

-Together, the Distinguished Gentleman’s Ride and the Movember Foundation are breaking down these barriers that exist in men, but we need your help.
+Together, The Distinguished Gentleman’s Ride and Movember are breaking down these barriers that exist in men, but we need your help.